 Let’s be honest… dessert is EVERYONE’S favorite part of a potluck or party.
 Especially around the holidays… Christmas cookies anyone?

 Let’s start with cake.

-When I make a cake for a prty, I usually bake it in a tray and let perople cut out individual squares.
-But if you’re making a frosted cake that stands a few layer’s tall, you’ll want to be extra careful while transporting it.
+When I make a cake for a party, I usually bake it in a tray and let people cut out individual squares.
+But if you’re making a frosted cake that stands a few layers tall, you’ll want to be extra careful while transporting it.

-Take a look at this Sweet Creations cake carrier set I found at Bed Bath & Beyond.
+Take a look at this Sweet Creations cake carrier set I found at Walmart.
 Pretty nifty, don’t you think?

 It features a solid base and a plastic protective cover that keeps your cake safe and secure.
-The latches on the side are another hlepful feature that will ensure your cake doesn’t move around.
+The latches on the side are another helpful feature that will ensure your cake doesn’t move around.